MatheusCod/LearningDjango/README.md

  A blog app and a route to the blog app was created in this version.

  Routes:
-  The user access "localhost:8000/blog", for example, which goes to urls.py on the main project, where is a url pattern pointing to the _app_name_.urls by using the include('_app_name_.url').
-In the _app_name_'s urls.py file there is a pattern with a route that points to the views.py module, which have a function with a _request_ as parameter and a _HttpResponse_ as return of the function.
+  The user access "localhost:8000/blog", for example, which goes to urls.py on the main project, where is a url pattern pointing to the _app_name_.urls by using the include('_app_name_.url'). <br> In the _app_name_'s urls.py file there is a pattern with a route that points to the views.py module, which have a function with a _request_ as parameter and a _HttpResponse_ as return of the function.